mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 _THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_

-Use this quickstart if you want to prepare an Azure Linux VM for a Fusion installation using docker.
+This quickstart helps you prepare an Azure Linux VM suitable for a Fusion installation using docker.
+It walks you through:

-This guide will include:

 * Disabling firewall and selinux/apparmor for the Fusion installation to complete.
 * Installation of utilities.